markconroy/design-in-browser-boilerplate/README.md

 ### News Listing Page
 The news is laid out in a grid at the moment. to change this to a list, edit news/main.php changing news-grid.php to news-list.php
+The news page is not yet using the $mainContent variable for its content.
+This may change in the future (note - it probably will).

 ### Menu
 The menu has basic responsiveness built-in.
 It does not have a browser resize